astronomer/docs/astro/best-practices/manage-dev-deployments.md

 1. Create a new development Deployment.
 Make sure **Development Mode** is enabled when you create the Deployment.
 See [Create a Deployment](https://docs.astronomer.io/astro/create-deployment).
 2. Create a hibernation schedule for your development Deployment.
 Choose a schedule that will not interfere with your typical development times.
 Note that you cannot deploy to a Deployment that is hibernating.
 See [Hibernate a development Deployment](https://docs.astronomer.io/astro/deployment-resources#hibernate-a-development-deployment).
-3. Implement a branch-based CI/CD pipeline.
+3. Implement a branch-based .
 Your pipeline should deploy the `dev` branch of your project repository to the development Deployment you created on a push to that branch, and deploy the `main` branch of your repository to your production Deployment on a merge to that branch.
 See [Develop a CI/CD workflow for multiple environments](https://docs.astronomer.io/astro/set-up-ci-cd#multiple-environments).

 ## Ephemeral feature Deployment example